ken-okabe/ken-okabe.github.io/src/content/docs/ja/book/unit-6/section-3/1-dinstinct-until.md

 ---
-title: 'Chapter 1: Filtering Timelines with distinctUntilChanged'
+title: Filtering Timelines with distinctUntilChanged
 description: >-
   In the previous chapter, we introduced scan as a powerful combinator for stateful transformations.
 We will now build another essential stateful